As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 badge to show post approved by a dermatologist

 Complicated does not even start to describe a dog’s skin.
-It does many important jobs and can show up with many often-confusing conditions, problems, and diseases.
-This is not meant to scare you, just to make you aware that there are many wide-ranging skin diseases in dogs.
-In this article we will review pictures of the most common skin conditions affecting dogs – with veterinarian comments from our veterinarians: Dr. Chyrle Bonk & board-certified veterinary dermatologist Dr. Ian Spiegel.
+It does many important jobs and can show up with many often-confusing conditions and problems.
+In this article, we will review pictures selected by our veterinarian Dr. Chyrle Bonk & board-certified dermatologist Dr. Ian Spiegel.

-Dog Skin Problems Category 1: Skin Allergy, Parasites, and Internal Conditions
+Dog Skin Problems Category 1: Allergies, Parasites, and Internal Conditions

 1. Hot spots

-Hot spots (technically known as acute moist dermatitis or pyotraumatic dermatitis) are red, inflamed areas of skin that can seem to appear overnight.
+Hot spots (technically known as acute moist dermatitis or pyotraumatic dermatitis) are red, inflamed areas that can seem to appear overnight.
+The skin is macerated, red, irritated, and moist with purulent (pus) oozing on the surface.
 These spots may occur anywhere on a dog but are most common behind/under the ear, neck, cheek, legs, and hips.
 Often there is matted hair covering and hiding the hot spot.
 Though not life-threatening, these lesions can make dogs miserable.
-Hot spots are caused by retained moisture in the hair or an irritant against the skin.
-The skin is macerated, red, irritated, and moist with purulent (pus) oozing on the surface.
-The affected skin is friable and easily bleeds.
-Common scenarios include recent swimming or bathing with inadequate drying of the hair coat.

-Allergies to substances in the environment (atopy) can manifest as skin lesions in dogs.
-In atopic dogs, dog’s immune system is dysregulated and overreacts to airborne or contact allergens.
-This overreaction produces skin inflammation in the form of itchiness, redness, and heat.
+Allergies to substances in the environment can manifest as skin lesions in dogs.
+A dog’s immune system can become dysregulated and overreacts to allergens.
+This overreaction produces inflammation in the form of itchiness, redness, and heat.
 Excessive rubbing and irritation can lead to hair loss and the breakdown of the skin barrier which allows bacteria to overpopulate and cause secondary infections, resulting in further damage to the skin barrier.

-3. Food allergy skin rashes (cutaneous adverse food reaction)
+3. Food allergy rashes (cutaneous adverse food reaction)

 Mange – © Ian Brett Spiegel VMD, MHS, DACVD